ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

 - You can increase RPM to increase power, but that tends to wear the engine out faster.
   - If you do higher RPMs, you need stronger connecting rods, for instance.
-Because the pistons are trying to tear them apart.
+For the piston to change velocity/direction requires a force through the connecting rod.
+This basically tries to tear the rod apart.
   - KTM makes a thumper that does 77hp.
 But that's not enough for most people on the highway.
 - Can sometimes get away with air cooling because air isn't blocked from any of the cylinders.
-- They have pulsing power delivery and a lot of vibration.
-  - This is because the engine is not _balanced_.
-We'll talk more about that later.
+- They have pulsing power delivery and a lot of vibration because the engine is not balanced.
 - To even out power pulsation, they'll use a larger than typical _flywheel_.
 The flywheel stores power as rotational inertia.
   - A heavy flywheel increases rotational inertia and makes changes in